ros2/design/articles/151_node_to_participant_mapping.md

 The name of all the available `Nodes`, and its `Publishers`, `Subscriptions`, `Services`, `Clients` should be available for every `Participant`.
 This information can be communicated using a `topic`.
-That topic will be an implementation detail and hidden to the user.
+That topic will be an implementation detail and hidden to the user (i.e.: the `rt/` prefix won't be added to this `DDS topic`).

-A message could be send for:
+A message could be sent for:
 - Each `Node`
 - Each `Participant`

-The second option reduces the amount of messages and it does lifetime management easier, as the message will not be more available after the `Participant` is deleted (using the correct QoS policies).
+The second option reduces the amount of messages.
+It also allow organizing the data using the `Participant` GUID as the key.
+It's not possible to organize the data using the `Node` name as a key, because it can collide.
+`Node` name uniqueness can be enforced using a collision resolution mechanism, but it can be detected beforehand (i.e.: this information will be needed by the resolution mechanism).
 In the following, the second option will be considered.

 ##### State Message

 Each `Participant` will send a message representing their state.
 A keyed topic could be used for communicating it.
-It's reasonable to organize the data by `Participant`, so the `Participant` guid can be used as the key.
+The `Participant` GUID can be used as the key.
+This helps for keeping only one message per `Participant` in the history (see `QoS for communicating node information`).
-The rest of the message will be a vector of with the information of each node.
+The rest of the message will be a sequence of with the information of each node.
-That message should contain the `Node` name, and four vectors:
+That message should contain the `Node` name, and four sequences:
-- guid of its `Publishers`
+- GUID of its `Publishers`
-- guid of its `Subscriptions`
+- GUID of its `Subscriptions`
-- guid of its `Services`
+- GUID of its `Services`
-- guid of its `Clients`
+- GUID of its `Clients`

 Vector bounds: TBD

 ##### QoS for communicating node information

-Each published message should be available to late subscriptions, and only the last message of each key is needed.
+Each published message should be available to late `Subscribers`, and only the last message of each key should be kept.
 For that reason, the QoS of the `Publishers` should be:

 - Durability: Transient Local